 The first step was to rub the brisket with paprika and salt.
 Onion, celery and carrots were roughly diced and scattered around the brisket which was placed in a large oven- proof roasting pan.
 A couple of cups of broth were poured over, the pan covered and left in the oven at 350 degrees for about 3 hours.

 The next step was to discard the excess fat and shred the brisket( the meat was so soft - all I used was a fork).
 A little olive oil was heated and bacon rendered in it along with red pepper, onion and a jalapeno.
 A can of tomatoes and minced garlic were added in and cooked for another 10 minutes or so.
-The final step was to combine it with the shredded meat and homemade barbecue sauce and simmer on low for about 20 minutes.
+The final step was to combine it with the shredded meat and homemade barbecue sauce a

 The barbecue sauce was made with ketchup, mustard, Worcestershire sauce, dark brown sugar, chopped garlic, lemon juice, cider vinegar and oil cooked together over medium heat for 10 minutes.